david-rockwood/fimpad/README.md

 ## The Two Tag Classes

 There are two classes of tags in FIMpad: FIM tags and Chat tags.
-The FIM tags enable fill-in-the-middle insertion of text from an LLM into the text file.
-The Chat tags enable chat with an LLM using system, user, and assistant messages.
+The FIM tags enable fill-in-the-middle insertion of text from a LLM into the text file.
+The Chat tags enable chat with a LLM using system, user, and assistant messages.

 ## FIM tags